Dre Campbell Farm

 16. Epsom Salt

-Epsom salt is known to repel beetles rather than kill them.
-Some gardeners have had success using it as a deterrent for many bugs on plants.
+Epsom salt repels beetles rather than kills them.
+Some gardeners have successfully used it as a deterrent for many bugs on plants.

-To use it, make a spray by combining 2 tablespoons of Epsom salt with 2 teaspoons of liquid soap in a gallon of water.
+To use it, combine two tablespoons of Epsom salt with two teaspoons of liquid soap in a gallon of water.

 Use this solution to spray the leaves and stems of your plants.